 Lilacs in general originate in Asia.
 They were brought to Europe from Asia in the 1500s and then to the Americas in the 1700s, and they have become a mainstay of many American gardens since.
 In fact, some lilac bushes in the eastern United States themselves date back to the 1750s.

 The Korean variety in particular was first found in the early 20th century by Frank Meyer (hence the botanical name Meyeri) near Beijing, China.
-It was then introduced to the U.S. at a time when several other lilac varieties had already been widely available.
+It was then introduced to the United States at a time when several other lilac varieties had already been widely available.
 It quickly gained popularity due to its unique shape.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.